Mingyang-Li/moneyapp-api/README.md

 }
 ```

-### Query grouped income by payment method and returning the number of times income is received by each payment method
+### Query income by payment method and returning the number of times income is received by each payment method
 ```gql
 query {
   incomeGroupBy (